Skip to main content

 • These numbers apply only to the stage of the cancer when it is first diagnosed.
 They do not apply later on if the cancer grows, spreads, or comes back after treatment.

 • These numbers don’t take everything into account.
-Survival rates are grouped based on how far the cancer has spread, but your age and overall health, the type of thyroid cancer and how well it responds to treatment, and other factors can also affect your outlook.
+Survival rates are grouped based on how far the cancer has spread, but your age and overall health, the type of thyroid cancer you have, how well the cancer responds to treatment, and other factors can also affect your outlook.

 • People now being diagnosed with thyroid cancer may have a better outlook than these numbers show.
-Treatments improve over time, and these numbers are based on people who were diagnosed and treated at least five years earlier.
+Treatments have improved over time, and these numbers are based on people who were diagnosed and treated at least five years earlier.

 The American Cancer Society medical and editorial content team